cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-stmt-fetch.md

 Fetch the next row (same as `NEXT`).

-FORWARD count
+FORWARD count`**

-:   Fetch the next count number of rows. `FORWARD 0` re-fetches the current row.
+Fetch the next count number of rows. `FORWARD 0` re-fetches the current row.

-FORWARD ALL
+FORWARD ALL`**

-:   Fetch all remaining rows.
+Fetch all remaining rows.

 **`cursor_name`**